 (Soundtrack: Baddon - Mecha, Glitch Black - Left to Bleed and Rot, Occams LASER - The nightshift and Vector Seven - Tyger's Claw from Darksynth)

 As a side note, compare this video with night mode in NFS3.
-You can race during the night without cosplaying a blind driver!
+You can race during the night without cosplaying as a blind driver!
 Woohoo!
 (Even though, it's more like sunset than night...)

 Also assists.
 As a cop you can ask for 3 kind of help: back up, road block, spike belt.
 Now in reality, asking for the latter two will evoke a response among the lines of "no available units".
 Even the back up only really works on beginner difficulty, on harder difficulties you usually get the same rejection.
 Now, at 5:27 in the video, you see a case of successfully managing to request a road block—I have no idea why did I press that button, but here is it.
 I think the purpose here is to be only able to ask for help after the pursuit went on for a while, but in this case you're already dangerously close to running out of time: on beginner you have 7:45 to catch 10 drivers or 46 seconds on average, on expert 6:15/37 seconds.
 If you have to wait a half minute to activate an assist, you're already toast.